-7. Related work
+7 Related work

 The failure detector presented in this paper is based on seminal work on heartbeat failure detectors by Aguilera, Chen and Toueg [1, 2].
-The distributed system model is the same and is suitable for mobile ad hoc networks: A partially synchronous model, that is an asynchronous model augmented with failure detection for partitionable networks.
-Even if not mentioned in their papers, heartbeat failure detection algorithms are inherently convenient for tolerating nodes mobility.
-We have added a neighbourhood detector that notifies topology changes of the neighbourhood, and modified the transmission and the parsing of paths in heartbeat messages in order to (1) let the heartbeat message return to the initiator even if the path includes a cycle and to (2) build the set of processes reachable through neighbours.
+The distributed system model is the same and is suitable for mobile ad hoc networks: An asynchronous model augmented with failure detection for partitionable networks.
+Even if not mentionned in their papers, heartbeat failure detection algorithms are inherently convenient for tolerating nodes mobility.
+We have just implicitly added an neighbourhood detector that notifies topology changes of the neighbourhood, and modified the transmission and the parsing of paths in heartbeat messages in order to (1) let the heartbeat message return to the initiator even if the path includes a cycle and to (2) build the set of processes reachable through neighbours.

 In the literature, few unreliable failure detectors explicitly target mobile ad hoc networks.
-In [6], the authors propose an adaptation of a gossip-based failure detector.
-Heartbeat messages are logically stamped, and a vector clock is piggybacked in every heartbeat message.
+In [6], the authors propose an adaptation of a gossip based failure detection.
+Heartbeat messages are logically stamped, and a vector informing about the last heartbeat messages received, is piggybacked in every heartbeat message.
 In order to tolerate nodes mobility, the failure detector algorithm allows gaps of some heartbeats between adjacent heartbeat arrivals.
 Contrary to our distributed model, the links are bidirectional.

-In [8], an architecture for local failure detection that tolerates terminal mobility is presented in the context of sensor networks.
+In [8], an architecture for local failure detection and tolerating terminal mobility is presented in the context of sensor networks.
 The distributed model assumes that every process uses the same time unit.
-The mobility is said to be passive, that is nodes are not aware they are moving and the network does not partition.
+The mobility is said to be passive, that is nodes are not aware they are moving, and the network does not partition.
 In our work, the distributed model is weaker, but assumes that each node is equipped with a neighbour detector.
 We do not build such neighbour detector but claim that network protocols can provide such information.
 Furthermore, in [8], the architecture is built around a local failure detector (correct processes eventually only suspect processes in the local neighbourhood) and mobility detection layer.
-The local failure detection is implemented using any $\Diamond \mathcal{P}$ algorithm, not provided in the paper.
-The mobility detection algorithm is a periodic gossip broadcasting computation with one initiator and with termination detection.
+The local failure detection is implemented using any $\diamond \mathcal{P}$ algorithm, not provided in the paper.
+The mobility detection algorithm is a periodic gossip diffusing computation with one initiator and with termination detection.

 Concerning disconnection detection, to the best of our knowledge, there is no deterministic algorithm in the literature.
 Concerning partition detection, [3] discusses the property of a failure detector for partitionable group communication systems, but the authors do not give any implementation.
 Our partition detector is inspired by this specification.
 In addition, contrary to [3], in our proposition, communication channels can be unidirectional.
-Finally, we see our partition detector as the participant detector introduced in [4]: The set of participants is the set of reachable processes and the consensus is re-launched when the partition changes.
+We see our partition detector as the participant detector introduced in [4]: Take the set of reachable processes as the set of participants and relaunch the consensus in case of the triggering of partition change.
+In our proposition, the partition detector implicitly relies on a neighbourhood detector.
 Our neighbourhood detector conforms to the information accuracy property of the participant detector.
-The second property, namely information inclusion, is not present in our proposition because the set of potential participants Π is assumed to be known in our model.
+The second property, namely information inclusion, is not present in our proposition because, contrary to [4], the set of potential participants Π is known.

-8. Conclusion
+8 Conclusion and future work